utilmind/how-to-run-untrusted-app/README.md

 ------------------------------------------------------------------------

-## 3. One-time: create a production Dockerfile
+## 3. One-time: create a production Dockerfile (for development Dockerfile.dev w/ hot reload see instructions below)

 In the root of the project, create a file named `Dockerfile` with: